-Wavelength and spatial scale are well calibrated simultaneously with a dedicated mask of 9 equidistant pinholes present in each slit unit (see Table 5, Table 8 and Table 9) in combination with the ThAr lamp (the use of ThAr lamp for the NIR arm is TBC).
+Wavelength and spatial scale are well calibrated simultaneously with a dedicated mask of 9 equidistant pinholes present in each slit unit (see Table 5, Table 8 and Table 9) in combination with the ThAr lamp.
 Exposure time for each arm is given in Table 18.
 An example of such a frame is given in Figure 18.
-The templates used for this calibration is
+The templates used for this calibration is XSHOOTER_slt_cal_UvbVisArcsMultiplePinhole and XSHOOTER_slt_cal_NIRArcsMultiplePinhole